 Installing A Sound Card

-The how to install sound card process is straightforward, but can be daunting if you have ever done it before.
+The how to install sound card process is straightforward, but can be daunting if you have never done it before.

 Therefore I have outlined the basic install sound card steps, and included a 10 minute video demonstrating the entire process.

 a picture is worth a thousand words, a video must be worth much more, right?
 The video is from a typical home PC user.
 I think